Program is grateful to the Presbyterian Committee on the Self-Development of People for its ‘support from the very beginning’

 “We appreciate SDOP for your support from the very beginning,” Franklin said.
 “Your initial support provided us with the funding to revamp an accessible minibus, which we use to attend meetings, extend our advocacy and provide light transportation services to the underserved population in the disability community.”

-The relationship has continued with follow-ups, site visits, church visits and emails, Franklin said.
+The relationship has continued with follow-ups, site visits, church visits and emails, Franklin.
 “We have been spotlighted for our work by SDOP a few times to share our experience with other potential awardees,” she said.
 “SDOP makes you feel like family.”

 WOW’s members have been tightknit with each other during the pandemic, holding Zoom meetings and social activities to keep from feeling isolated.